Pruritus (PDQ®): Supportive care - Patient Information [NCI]Skip to the navigation

 Certain cancer treatments may cause pruritus.

-Cancer treatments that may cause pruritus include the following:
+Cancer treatments that may cause pruritus include chemotherapy, radiation therapy, and immunotherapy (biologic therapy).

-When chemotherapy causes pruritus, it may be a sign that you are sensitive to the drugs being used.
-Anticancer drugs that commonly cause itching include the following:
+- When chemotherapy causes pruritus, it may be a sign that you are sensitive to the drugs being used.

 Some of the drugs used to prevent or treat cancer symptoms may cause pruritus, including the following: